 Park View explores a case that has been shrouded in mystery, revealing the life of one woman, and the cultural, legal, and media responses to the aftermath of her death.
 Park View will lead the viewer on a journey of understanding, from a horrific murder in a coastal Southern town, to the validation of our common humanity.

 Years of research suggest that the burying of Talana Kreeger's memory has created a disconnect within the community that continues to be felt.
 The Park View Project opens a window into the grief and healing of minority cultures that have been typically overlooked or misunderstood by the media, so that the people of Wilmington, NC can tell their own story, bringing authenticity to the film.

-Park View has been in development for over ten years, with contributions from filmmakers, public agencies, nonprofit organizations, media representatives, elected officials, student interns, and...most importantly...the men and women who lived this story and continue to believe in the need to tell it.
+Park View has been in development for over fifteen years, with contributions from filmmakers, public agencies, nonprofit organizations, media representatives, elected officials, student interns, and...most importantly...the men and women who lived this story and continue to believe in the need to tell it.

 We continue to seek information that is relevant to this story, as people are drawn to the power of its message.
 Photographs and memories of Talana Kreeger, shared by those who knew her, have assisted in filling-in the gaps in our understanding of her life, which has been overshadowed by the horror of her death.